kayadd/onvista-scrape/README.md

         or must be a valid date.<br>

   endDate: str <br>
         Must be a valid date or None.
-If the parameter is set to None it will assume the last possible date. <br>
+If the parameter is set to None it will assume the last possible date, which should be the data of the           last day <br>

 ID: str <br>
         The id must be the internal onvista-ID.
 How to find these data is described in the help-section <br>